kiran/kiran.github.io/_posts/2014-10-13-led-messenger-bag.md

 tags: [electronics, wearables]
 ---

-{% img left /images/LED-messenger-bag/in_action.jpg Lights in Action %}
+{% img /images/LED-messenger-bag/in_action.jpg Lights in Action %}

 At Grace Hopper this year, I stumbled on a party hosted by Google/Women Techmakers, working with a local hackerspace.
 They were handing